 Snippet from Mindspace REIT Investors Presentation

 Mindspace offers a higher post tax yield (90% of NDCF).
 All SPVs are 100% owned by REIT except for Mindspace Hyderabad (11% is owned by Government of AP).

 Brookfield India REIT is the new kid on the block.
 It is sponsored by Brookfield AMC & is India’s only institutionally managed commercial real estate vehicle.
 They have commercial properties in Mumbai, Gurugram, Noida & Kolkata.
-Their initial portfolio comprises 14.0 Million SqFt, with rights to acquire further 8.2 Million SqFt.
+Their total portfolio comprises 18.6 Million SqFt, out of which 4.7 Million SqFt will be developed in the future.

-The revenue is down by -9.8% to 863 Cr in FY21.
-Loan to value stands at 18%.
-The company has a total debt of 2120 Cr.
-The cost of borrowing is relatively high at 7.15% when compared to its peers.
-The management had guided to bring it down to 6.45%.
+The revenue is down by 12.28% to 756.8 Cr (TTM).
+Loan to value stands at 33%.
+The company has a total debt of 2250 Cr.
+The cost of borrowing is relatively high at 6.76% when compared to its peers.

 The portfolio has a well-staggered lease expiry profile.
-This will increase the Mark to Market from 31% to 34% by FY23.
-NAV is at 317/- per unit as of FY21.
+This will increase the Mark to Market to 34% by FY23.
+NAV is at 324/- per unit as of Q2FY22.

 The company has Right of First Offer (ROFO) on certain properties owned by Brookfield Group.
 These new assets have the potential to:

 All three of them are well-managed trusts with strong balance sheets.
 They have similar growth opportunities for the long term.